 Funding for undergraduates may be available through CREES.
 They offer awards for U-M undergraduate students whose work focuses on Russia, Eastern Europe, or Eurasia.

 - A Russian and Polish major, providing at least four years of language training, and courses in Polish and Russian literature.

-- Opportunities to complete the College language requirement in any of the following five languages: Russian, Czech, Polish, BCS and Ukrainian.
+- Opportunities to complete LSA's language requirement in any of the following five languages: Russian, Czech, Polish, BCS and Ukrainian.

-- Expanding programs in BCS, Czech and Ukrainian, offering not only two or more years of language training, but also courses in literature and culture.
+- Expanding programs in BCS, Czech and Ukrainian, offering two or more years of language training and courses in literature and culture.

 - An intensive, year-long Russian language program, consisting of two eight-credit courses, taking the student through and beyond the regular first and second year courses in an accelerated-track immersion environment.

 - An honors concentration, in which especially gifted undergraduates gain graduate-level research and writing experience in the senior year.